Hhalcyonn/KORE/README.md

 ## Console & Debugging

-L2D-BootlegSet includes a built-in console with useful debug commands:
+KORE includes a built-in console with useful debug commands:

 ```lua
 kill <name>              -- Kill a specific entity by name